Evizero/AugmentorDeprecated.jl/docs/transforms/affine.rst

    such that said sub-image satisfies the specified aspect ratio (i.e. width divided by height).

+   .. attribute:: ratio

+      The ratio of image height to image width that the output image should satisfy

 +------------------------------------------------+------------------------------------------------+
 | Input                                          | Output for ``CropRatio(2)``                    |
 +================================================+================================================+